 Mapua's online delivery of courses also achieved recognition in 2022 with Mapúa University's ÚOx or Ubiquitous Online Experience Program being awarded the Gold Award for Digital Readiness from the prestigious Wharton-QS Reimagine Education Awards 2022.
-This is the first time a Philippine higher education institution (HEI) has received a top category award in the global competition, which honors groundbreaking approaches towards digital education, which increase student learning outcomes and improve student employability.
+This was the first time a Philippine higher education institution (HEI) has received a top category award in the global competition, which honors groundbreaking approaches towards digital education, which increase student learning outcomes and improve student employability.

 Board Examination Performance.
 For those taking board exams, the schools have correlation programs designed to assist and ensure that the examinees are prepared to take the board examinations.
 This is supplemented by holding review sessions that, in turn, translate to higher passing rates in the board examinations.
-However, due COVID-19 pandemic, most board examinations scheduled in early and mid-2021 were postponed to a later date in 2022.
 The IPO schools consistently have passing rates which are well-above the national passing rates, which is proof of the quality of graduates that the schools are producing.
-The following table shows the passing rates for top-performing courses for 2022:
+The following table shows the passing rates for top-performing courses for 2023:

 Table 32.
-2022 Board Passing Rates for Top-Performing Courses
+2023 Board Passing Rates for Top-Performing Courses

 School Top-Performing Courses Board Exam Passing Rate (%) (Overall with re-takers) National Average Passing Rate (%)

-Architecture 90.00% 62.13%
+Architecture 81.69% 61.12%

-Civil Engineering 63.78% 42.35%
+Mapua Accountancy 100.00% 33.37%

-Electrical Engineering 88.89% 65.00%
+Electrical Engineering 63.33% 57.86%

-Mapua Mechanical Engineering 74.74% 56.11%
+Environmental and Sanitary Engineering 77.27% 46.91%

-Iviapua Environmental and Sanitary Engineering 94.44% 50.28%
+Mechanical Engineering 62.00% 50.34%

-Chemistry 100.00% 85.16%
+MMCL Architecture 77.78% 61.12%

-NANACI.
-Mechanical Engineering 75% 36.67%
+Electrical Engineering 100.00% 57.86%

-MMCL Electrical Engineering 81.82% 50.20%
+ММСМ Mechanical Engineering 91.67% 50.34%

-NTC Elementary Education 73.33% 55.66%
+Civil Engineering 100.00% 34.76%

-NTC Secondary Education 73.91% 53.77%
+Electronics Engineering 100.00% 33.36%